Year 2025 Bhutan

 project design

 To address these issues, a new water collection chamber was built in Tshophangma, an alternate and more reliable water-tapping point.
-The new water collection chamber was connected to the existing water collection tank using HDPE pipes.
+The new water collection chamber was connected to the existing water collection tank, which is 4.5 miles away, using HDPE pipes.
 HDPE pipes are known for their structural integrity and reliable performance under diverse environmental conditions, proving highly effective in disaster-resistant construction.

 The existing water supply infrastructure was also augmented through the repair and replacement of damaged pipelines with durable materials like HDPE pipes to enhance resilience against landslides and adverse weather conditions.
-Additionally, water-use efficiency was improved by installing water tap stands for 33 households, ensuring reliable and accessible water access.
-Protective measures were also implemented to safeguard the infrastructure and prevent future damage.
+Additionally, water-use efficiency was improved by installing water tap stands for 33 households (529 people), ensuring reliable and accessible water access.
+Protective measures, like the construction of concrete walls, were also implemented to safeguard the infrastructure and prevent future damage.

 These interventions aim to provide a reliable and sustainable water supply for the Samrang community, addressing water scarcity and improving water management for both domestic and agricultural needs.